jonocodes/myboxJava/README.md

 Run the client

       $ bash mybox.bash Client

-You should now have a ~/Mybox directory which is your synchronized directory.
+You should now have a ~/Mybox directory which will be synchronized to the server.

 If you want the GUI to launch when you start a desktop session, add the following to your session startup script